gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Someone threw back a quilt.
 Erileine ducked her head as the shutters swung open.

 Donaien blinked at her.
-"Erileine---what are you doing?
-The soldiers will---"
+"Erileine—what are you doing?
+The soldiers will—"

 "Get dressed," Erileine interrupted.
 "And get your climbing harness, and your spear.
 The bosun's waiting for you.
 Both of you."
 She